JulioJu/scholarProjectWebSemantic/README.md

     inspired by the method `deleteModel(Model m)` of the teacher.

-### Cascading delete

 * Maybe read https://stackoverflow.com/questions/1109228/removing-individuals-properties-from-rdf?rq=1

-* As we could see in ./rest_request_fuseki.roast I've a problem with cascading DELETE

 * DOCUMENTATION:
     https://www.w3.org/TR/2013/REC-sparql11-update-20130321/#deleteWhere

-* My solution:
-    See the first request at ./rest_request_fuseki.roast (not implemented yet).

 ### Delete before update